danail-vasilev/4-puppy-raffle-audit/README.md

 1. Call the `enterRaffle` function with the following parameters:
    1. `address[] participants`: A list of addresses that enter.
 You can use this to enter yourself multiple times, or yourself and a group of your friends.
+   2. // q How should I enter multiple times if address cannot be duplicated ?
 2. Duplicate addresses are not allowed
 3. Users are allowed to get a refund of their ticket & `value` if they call the `refund` function
 4. Every X seconds, the raffle will be able to draw a winner and be minted a random puppy